 »They are men, too. [...]
 Even wormwood grows on its own root.« (IV.4.9)

-The anonymity and homey intonation, of such comments signal a drift away from the grandiloquent selfishness of aristocratic apophthegms towards proverbs as speech that transcends individuality, and Tolstoy welcomes exactly that.
+The anonymity and the homey intonation of such comments signal a drift away from the grandiloquent selfishness of aristocratic apophthegms towards proverbs as speech that transcends individuality, and Tolstoy welcomes exactly that.
 The Tolstoyan peasants and soldiers get it right without linguistic artifice and self-promotion.
 The reader is invited to agree with Pierre, who endorses these folksy maxims and comes to understand that the common people are wise beyond language:

 In spite of the obscurity of the soldier’s words Pierre understood what he wanted to say, and nodded approval.
 (III.2.20)